What are porcelain veneers?

 What do porcelain veneers cost?

 Prices can range greatly.
 Consider that you got quotes from 5 different dentists to do a smile makeover for you.
 The quote might be as little as $3500 and as high as $100,000!
-Patients don’t understand the variation in aggressiveness and quality levels of different dentists.
+Patients don’t understand the variation in quality levels of different dentists.
 What quality niche is your dentist?There are also levels of perfection.
 How perfect do you want your smile to look? a perfect smile is different for everyone.

 A more conservative cosmetic dentist may be able to improve your smile with a little reshaping of your teeth and bleaching.
 While another dentist might do aggressive drilling down of 28 teeth.
 The best option is to fit the treatment to your personal goals.
 Get at least one other consultation other than your regular dentist.

 Quality level of Ceramist influences Cost